Juniper/nita-webapp/nita-cmd/README.md

 NITA CMD implements a very simple bash shell based command line interface to NITA.

-In order to add new commands simply add a sheel script startign with the name nita-cmd_<your command name> to the /usr/local/bin.
+In order to add new commands simply add a shell script starting with the name nita-cmd_<your command name> to the /usr/local/bin.

 You can add multiple levels by using more than one underscore (i.e. nita_jenkins_<command name>).